clockcpp/HairSpring/README.md

 // IF you do decide only use one of following function for both calculation and rendering,
 // you may COMPLETELY mess the game up
+// put some calculations in server, that will be easier for you to pause the game by
+// set handler.pause.pauseServer to true.

 // this function run in another thread, and loop until it exit(in this
 // case we use esc to exit)